jcbnlsn/KeyboardEventsPlugin/README.md

 ### Move Corona View

-Turn off move view on/off on the fly.
+Turn the option to move the Corona view on/off on the fly.

 ```lua
 keyboardEvents.setMoveView(bool)